Home / Disorders / Spinal Cord Injury

 Incurring a Spinal Cord Injury can have serious, long-term socio-economic consequences along with medical effects on you and your family.
 Getting the right rehabilitation or therapy can enhance independence and improve the quality of life even after the injury.
 Additionally, it can reduce the risks of chronic health conditions and restore nerve functions in partial injuries.
 A regenerative rehabilitation program usually comprises of:

-Stem Cell Therapy
+Cell Therapy

-Experiments with Stem Cell Therapy have yielded promising results for the treatment of a Spinal Cord Injury.
-Stem cells are self-renewing and possess the unique ability to ‘become’ any cell in an organism.
-Through the suitable application, stem cells can be turned into neurons to replace the ones lost in a spinal cord injury, thereby restoring neural function to a point where the patient recovers enough mobility and function to live a more independent life.
+Experiments with Cell Therapy have yielded promising results for the treatment of a Spinal Cord Injury. cells are self-renewing and possess the unique ability to ‘become’ any cell in an organism.
+Through the suitable application, cells can be turned into neurons to replace the ones lost in a spinal cord injury, thereby restoring neural function to a point where the patient recovers enough mobility and function to live a more independent life.

 Physical Therapy